freebsd/freebsd-quarterly/README.md

 Don't worry too much about the Markdown syntax or language errors - we will fix it for you.

-Deadline for submitting Status Reports for the first quarter of 2019 is 2019-04-30.
+Deadline for submitting Status Reports for the second quarter of 2019 is 2019-07-31.